-Of course, the Lonely Planet China, one of the best China travel guides, touches on Hong Kong but not with nearly the amount of detail that you get here.
-If you’ll be in Hong Kong for a day or two, the China guide will do fine.
-If you plan to be here for a week or more, the city-specific guide is worth the extra money.
+If you’ll be in Hong Kong for only a day or two, the China guide will do fine.
+If you plan to be here for a few days or more, the city-specific guide is worth the extra money.

 DK Eyewitness: Top 10 Hong Kong